Nez1G/Exercise-Counseling/README.md

 For example if the user have joint problems it will advise the user that he should not make some type of exercises because of him/her problem, etc.

+The inference system used was the forwad system.